PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 1. Choose remote Git repo <!-- .element: class="fragment" -->
 1. Provide the repository URL and then click Create Project <!-- .element: class="fragment" -->
 1. The remote repository will be cloned into the specified directory <!-- .element: class="fragment" -->
-1. RStudio's version control features will then be available for that directory
+1. RStudio's version control features will then be available for that directory <!-- .element: class="fragment" -->

 ---